phax/peppol-commons/README.md

 Make sure to run `mvn generate-sources` before using it in the IDE.
 The additional code is created in `target/generated-sources/xjc`.

-This project contains 2 main classes for talking to the PEPPOL SML:
+This project contains 2 main classes for talking to the Peppol SML:
   * `ManageServiceMetadataServiceCaller` which is used to change SMP assignments in the SML.
 This must be called for a new SMP to register it once at the SML.
   * `ManageParticipantIdentifierServiceCaller` which is used to manage the assignment of participants to SMPs.
 This must be invoked from the SMP server every time a new participant is registered (or an existing one is modified or deleted).